Ever wonder what to do with the heels of bread or crusts that your kids turn their noses up at? How about apples that are about to go bad?

 - 2 apples, cored and cut up

-- 1/2 cup pumpkin puree (I usually double this and it’s delicious.)
+- 1/2 cup pumpkin puree (you can double this for more nutrition)

 - 1/4 teaspoon sea salt

-- 8 tablespoons organic butter or coconut oil, melted
+- 8 tablespoons melted organic butter or coconut oil

 - 1/4 cup almond meal or ground flaxseed

-- Bake at 375 degrees for about 35 minutes, or until the egg mixture is set and top is golden.
+- Preheat the oven to 375°F. Bake for about 35 minutes, or until the egg mixture is set and the top is golden.

-- To serve, top with more butter and maple syrup or with yogurt and fruit.
+- To serve, top each serving with more butter and maple syrup or with yogurt and fruit.

-Prepare french toast as directions state.
-Be sure to wrap it up tightly with plastic wrap and foil to avoid freezer burn.
+Freeze For Later: Follow Steps 1-3.
+Then, wrap up the casserole tightly with plastic wrap and foil to avoid freezer burn.
 Store 1-2 months in freezer.

-When ready to eat, thaw in the fridge overnight.
-Bake at 375 degrees until warmed through and golden brown on top (about 35 minutes).
-It may take longer to bake if you don’t thaw it completely.
-So keep an eye on the top.
-If it starts to get too brown, cover with foil until the casserole is heated through.
+Prepare From Frozen: When ready to eat, thaw in the fridge overnight.
+Remove the plastic wraps and foil.
+Bake as directed in Step 4.
+It may take longer to bake if you don’t thaw it completely, so keep an eye on the top.
+If it starts to get too brown, cover with foil until the casserole is done.